Amygdala: Emotional learning

 The amygdalae are also involved in appetitive (positive) conditioning.
 It seems that distinct neurons respond to positive and negative stimuli, but there is no clustering of these distinct neurons into clear anatomical nuclei.
 However, lesions of the central nucleus in the amygdala have been shown to reduce appetitive learning in rats.
 Lesions of the basolateral regions do not exhibit the same effect.
 Research like this indicates that different nuclei within the amygdala have different functions in appetitive conditioning.
 Nevertheless, researchers found an example of appetitive emotional learning showing an important role for the basolateral amygdala: The naïve female mice are innately attracted to non-volatile pheromones contained in male-soiled bedding, but not by the male-derived volatiles, become attractive if associated with non-volatile attractive pheromones, which act as unconditioned stimulus in a case of Pavlovian associative learning.
-In the vomeronasal, olfactory and emotional systems, Fos (gene family) proteins show that non-volatile pheromones stimulate the vomeronasal system, whereas air-borne volatiles activate only the olfactory system.
+In the vomeronasal, olfactory, and emotional systems, Fos (gene family) proteins show that non-volatile pheromones stimulate the vomeronasal system, whereas air-borne volatiles activate only the olfactory system.
 Thus, the acquired preference for male-derived volatiles reveals an olfactory-vomeronasal associative learning.
 Moreover, the reward system is differentially activated by the primary pheromones and secondarily attractive odorants.
 Exploring the primary attractive pheromone activates the basolateral amygdala and the shell of nucleus accumbens but neither the ventral tegmental area nor the orbitofrontal cortex.
-In contrast, exploring the secondarily attractive male-derived odorants involves activation of a circuit that includes the basolateral amygdala, prefrontal cortex and ventral tegmental area.
+In contrast, exploring the secondarily attractive male-derived odorants involves activation of a circuit that includes the basolateral amygdala, prefrontal cortex, and ventral tegmental area.
 Therefore, the basolateral amygdala stands out as the key center for vomeronasal-olfactory associative learning.

-Social

-Reward

-Glutamatergic neurons in the basolateral amygdala send projections to the nucleus accumbens shell and core.
-Activation of these projections drive motivational salience.
-The ability of these projections to drive incentive salience is dependent upon dopamine receptor D1.